The National Minimum Wage:2026

 How we got here - a quick history

-Before then, there was no national standard - some people were working full shifts for less than the price of a takeaway.
+The National Minimum Wage kicked off back in 1999 at just £3.60 an hour for adults.
+Before that, there was no national standard - some people were working full shifts for less than the price of a takeaway.

 It’s crept up year by year since: